amirfakhrullah/license-gen/README.md

 ## Description

-Open-source license generator written in Go.
+Generate open-source license for your project from terminal.
+Written in Go.

 ## Quickstart